infinum/qa-handbook/Automation/Jenkins jobs.md

 ### Check console log

-Once the job is started, you will have access to logs that are being updated in real time.
+Once the job is started, you will have access to the logs for that job.
-If you want to check the logs after the job is done, or even while it is being run, open the console log.
+Open the console log to check the logs after the job is done.
+You can even check the log while the job is running since it's updated in real time.

 1. Open Jenkins